lpfgarcia/ECoL/README.md

 ## Developer notes

-To cite `ECoL` in publications use: Lorena, A. C., Garcia, L. P. F., Lehmann, J., de Souto, M. C. P., and Ho, T. K. (2018).
+To cite `ECoL` in publications use:

+* Lorena, A. C., Garcia, L. P. F., Lehmann, J., de Souto, M. C. P., and Ho, T. K. (2018).
 How Complex is your classification problem?
 A survey on measuring classification complexity. arXiv:1808.03591

+* Lorena, A. C., Maciel, A. I., de Miranda, P. B. C., Costa, I. G., and Prudêncio, R. B. C. (2018).
+Data complexity meta-features for regression problems.
+Machine Learning, 107(1):209-246.

 To submit bugs and feature requests, report at [project issues](https://github.com/SmartDataAnalytics/ECoL/issues).